 In fact, on average only 2% of total impressions actually convert.
 However, that 2% can increase dramatically with the help of retargeting ads.
-By targeting those who have already shown interest in your brand, you can optimize your marketing efforts and increase your conversions per impression:
+By targeting those who have already shown interest in your brand, you can optimize your marketing by getting help from SearchUp this way your efforts increase your conversions per impression:

 What are retargeting ads?

 In this day and age, retargeting ads can be found on virtually any website.
 Whether it’s while scrolling through social media, searching for new information, or even reading the news, retargeting advertisements are meant to draw potential customers back to a website they’ve previously visited or shown interest in.
 Essentially, retargeting ads are a strategic way to optimize digital marketing efforts by targeting those who are most likely to make a purchase – first by tracking their browsing patterns and then by placing ads on the sites they visit.

 These ads act as a reminder or additional “push” to get consumers to complete a purchase they may have previously started but not completed.
 From nonchalantly browsing to being on the brink of purchasing, these consumers have the highest buying potential because they are, at the very least, already interested in your brand.